Bobbo117/WiFi-USB-Thermometer-Home-Assistant-ThingSpeak/README.md

 3. SCL to esp8266 D1
 4. SDA to esp8266 D2

+After the system has operation has been confirmed, solder a jumper to connect the D0 and RST pins.
+This will anable the processor to wake up based on the timer.
+New software cannot be uploaded while the jumper is connected.

 ## Software
 The USB software is written in C++ using the Arduino IDE.
-You need to add the following to the code to interface with Home Assistant in ThingSpeak:
+You need to edit the following code to interface with Home Assistant in ThingSpeak:

-a.
-WiFi SSID and password
+1. WiFi SSID and password

-b.
-Home Assistant MQTT credentials
+2. Home Assistant MQTT credentials

-c.
-ThinngSpeak credentials
+3. ThinngSpeak credentials

+There are additional compile time parameters to select the option above which you want to activate.
+These are documented in the software.

+The software operates as follows:

+1. On startup, the setup() procedure:
+   - activates the serial monitor to report each step for debug purposes (see below at the end)
+   - turns on the on-board LED
+   - initializes the sensors
+   - establishes communication with the publish destinations
+   - turns off the board LED and hands off control to the loop() procedure

+2. The loop() procedure:
+   - reads the sensors
+   - publishes the results
+   - initiates a state of deep sleep for the number of minutes in the sleepMinutes variable to minimize heat generation.

+3. When the processor awakens, it starts over at the setup() procedure.

 ## Home Assistant Setup (optional)

 As an option, this project publishes to Home Assistant (HA) via topic "device1/temperature" and "device1/humidity".